If you are a survivor of childhood sexual abuses, you are most likely fighting a silent and invisible battle throughout your life.

 Having meaningful, positive relationships could have a tremendously positive effect on our personality and well being.
 Likewise, negative and toxic people may totally destroy your healing process and general well being.

 We all have negative and toxic people in our lives.
-Most of the time they are the self proclaimed well wishers.
 They could be your parents, siblings, partners or friends.
-Most often they make your journey more difficult by making you feel guilty, blaming you for your past or present, making you feel small or inferior, reminding you things which you are struggling to forget, or making you unhappy in some way or other.
-Sometimes they also try to control your life.
+Most of the time they are the self proclaimed well wishers who try to control your life.
+They make your journey more difficult by blaming and shaming you for your past, reminding you things which you are struggling to forget, or making you unhappy in some ways or other.

 What do you do then?

-It is not worth to accommodate people in your life who are making your healing process more difficult.
-Having said that, I know sometimes you may have very little choices in terms of who you want to keep in touch with.
+It is not worthwhile to accommodate people in your life who are making your healing process more difficult.
+That said, I know sometimes you may have very little choices in terms of who you want to keep in touch with.
 Nevertheless, try to develop a friends-circle who make you feel comfortable, accomplished and allow you to feel good about yourself.
-You can also connect with like-minded people on different community or forum on social media and the internet .
+You can also connect with like-minded people on different community or forum.

 Join a support group or community for survivors, either in person or online, to help negate the effect of judgmental people.
 These are few useful online Resources where you can interact with, ask questions or find lots of resources and a community of like-minded people.